-Conner Prairie offers special programming for toddlers and preschool-age children, a series of week-long summer day camps for youth, a robust youth volunteer program and special adult programming, including culinary events and skill-building classes.
+The museum offers special programming for toddlers and preschool-age children, a series of week-long summer day camps for youth, a robust youth volunteer program, special adult programming, including culinary events and skill-building classes and much more.

 (click on photo for hi-resolution image)